cloudant-labs/fog-flow/README.md

 Running fog-flow requires access to a Cloudant account and database:

-1) Visit https://cloudant.com/sign-up/ to create a free account.
+1. Visit https://cloudant.com/sign-up/ to create a free account.
-2) After the account is set up, create a database in Cloudant where FogBugz data will reside.
+2. After the account is set up, create a database in Cloudant where FogBugz data will reside.
-3) fog-flow requires a config file, a template for which can be found as flow.ini, follow this format in creating your own
+3. fog-flow requires a config file, a template for which can be found as flow.ini, follow this format in creating your own

 ##Usage

 NOTE: fog-flow is designed to run repeatedly in a scheduled manner, so that it is more or less continuously watching the target RSS feed for case edits, this can be done via the unix `cron` (https://en.wikipedia.org/wiki/Cron) command or another similiar task scheduler.

-###First-time setup
+###First run

 Before fog-flow can reliably track new edits to cases, it first needs to upload all of the previously existing cases in FogBugz.